National Philanthropy Day Award Descriptions*

 Presented to a grantmaking foundation (giving to the broader community, not just one organization) that has demonstrated outstanding commitment through strategic financial support and through encouragement and motivation of others to take leadership roles in philanthropy and community involvement.

 Past Winners: Anschutz Family Foundation, The Anschutz Foundation, Bohemian Foundation, Boettcher Foundation, Bonfils-Stanton Foundation, The Colorado Health Foundation, The Colorado Trust, Community First Foundation, Community Foundation of Northern Colorado, Adolph Coors Foundation, Daniels Fund, Delta Dental of Colorado Foundation, The Denver Foundation, El Pomar Foundation, Brownson Memorial Fund, Energy Outreach Colorado, First Data, Western Union Foundation, Gates Family Foundation, Gay & Lesbian Fund for Colorado, The Hunt Alternatives Fund, A.V.
-Hunter Trust, Inc., Helen K. & Arthur E. Johnson Foundation, Latino Community Foundation of Colorado, Piton Foundation, Pueblo Hispanic Education Foundation, Rose Community Foundation, Temple Hoyne Buell Foundation, US West Foundation and Women's Foundation of Colorado.
+Hunter Trust, Inc., Helen K. & Arthur E. Johnson Foundation, Latino Community Foundation of Colorado, Piton Foundation, Pueblo Hispanic Education Foundation, Rose Community Foundation, Temple Hoyne Buell Foundation, US West Foundation, Women's Foundation of Colorado, and YouthRoots.

 Presented to an individual who has a record of exceptional personal generosity that demonstrates outstanding civic or charitable responsibility and whose leadership has encouraged others in philanthropic roles.